 Everyone wants to be in a happy and satisfying relationship.
 Many people may go to different lengths to achieve this goal.
 However, to make the most out of your love life, you must know your self-worth in the relationship.

-If you have been looking for how to boost your self-esteem and find your value in the relationship, this article will equip you with all you need to know.
+If you have been looking for how to boost your self-esteem and find your value in the relationship, this article will equip you with all you need to know by explaining what is self-worth and how it impacts relationships.

 What does self-worth mean?”
 You may be asking.